 Healthy menus and shopping strategies

-Learn the meaning behind various expiration dates found on food packages, including 'sell by' date and 'best if used by' dates.
+Get to know what the dates on food packages mean, including the 'sell by' and 'best if used by' dates.

 Beverages such as soda and fruit drinks are a major source of added sugar in the U.S. diet.
 Added sugars contribute calories but no essential nutrients to your diet.
 Dietary guidelines recommend limiting added sugars to less than 10 percent of total calories.
 That's 200 calories for a 2,000-calorie-a-day diet.
 Consider that a 12-ounce can of soda has upwards of 100 calories from added sugars.

 Despite the fact that sea salt is often promoted as being a healthier type of salt, it has the same basic nutritional value as table salt.
 In fact, sea salt and table salt contain comparable amounts of sodium by weight.
 The main differences between sea salt and table salt are in their taste, texture and processing.
 Whichever type of salt you enjoy, do so in moderation.
 The Dietary Guidelines for Americans recommend limiting sodium to less than 2,300 milligrams a day.